PART E: Subject-wise Passing Condition for Minor/DSC–Multidisciplinary

 instructional hours per week assigned to it.
 This explains why usually 'credit'

 is taken to mean 'credit hours'.
-The credits also determine the volume
+The credits also determine

-practicals, assignments etc.
+tutorials, practicals, assignments etc.

-For the purpose of credit determination, instruction
+For the purpose of credit

-is divided into three components:
+determination, instruction is divided into three components:

-Lectures (L) -
+Ø Lectures (L) -

 Classroom lectures of one-hour duration.

-Tutorials (T) -
+Ø Tutorials (T) -

-Special, elaborate instructions on specific topics (from Lectures) of onehour
+Special, elaborate instructions on specific topics (from Lectures) of one hour

 duration.

-practical work of two-hour duration.
+two-hour duration.

-Each one of these components is
+Each one of these

-considered as equal to one credit hour.
-One lecture (L) as well as one
+components is considered as equal to one credit hour.
+One

-Tutorial (T) of one hour a week is considered as one credit, whereas one
+lecture (L) as well as one Tutorial (T) of one hour a week is considered as one

-weightage given to a course in terms of credits will be equal to L + P/T, where
+credit.
+The total weightage given to a course in terms of credits will be equal

-L is the number of one hour Lectures per week, Tis the number of one
+to L + P/T, where L is the number of one hour

-hour Tutorials per week, and P is the number of two hours Practical per
+the number of two hours Practical per week.
+This can be written in symbols

-week.
-This can be written in symbols as: C = L + P/T, where C is
+as: C = L + P/T, where C is

 the credit weightage for a particular course.

-Credit Distribution Structure - Course Type Wise
+Structure - Course Type Wise

 |